Epson lets you pilot drones with its Moverio augmented reality glasses

 “We believe the AR glasses are the optimal mode for piloting drones,” Laroue said.

-The app also has In-flight Camera Setting Editing, which lets users edit camera settings of the drone while inflight or when connected to select optimal settings for shooting conditions.
+The app also has In-flight Camera Setting Editing, which lets users edit camera settings of the drone while in flight or when connected to select optimal settings for shooting conditions.

 The Epson Soar app is the second application from YML, a creative technology agency, in a series of aerial augmented reality applications developed in partnership with DJI and Epson.

-Viewed through the Epson Moverio BT-300 smart glasses, the app is ready today on the Moverio Apps Market and can be experienced today at most DJI Authorized Retail stores and many local drone retailers.
+The app for Epson Moverio BT-300 smart glasses is available now on the Moverio Apps Market and can be experienced today at most DJI Authorized Retail stores and many local drone retailers.

 Fortunately, DJI has a one-button control for landing the drone.
 Wearing the glasses, you can toggle through the menu and press a button, enabling the autopilot to take over and land the drone.
 And that’s why I didn’t crash my drone.